 The program provides in home support and education to referred families and communities to educate them about strategies related to FASD with the goal of keeping children out of care.

 Jim Pattison Children’s Hospital The hospital provides children and expectant mothers’ health care closer to home.
-It delivers high quality provincial acute care with child-life spaces, a greatly improved Neonatal Intensive Care Unit, pediatric high acuity beds and a 24/7 pediatric emergency department.
+It delivers high quality provincial acute care with child-life spaces, a Neonatal Intensive Care Unit, pediatric high acuity beds and a 24/7 pediatric emergency department.
 Ministry of Health, Saskatchewan Health Authority

 Long-Term Care for Children Residents under the age of 18 years of age are cared for and supported in long-term care facilities, including waiving the monthly resident fee.
 Ministry of Health, Saskatchewan Health Authority